Analysis of the near-side ridge structure in pp collisions via Momentum-Kick Model: ANALYSIS

 Table \ref{table:param} compares the values of the major parameters in the MKM, obtained from our analysis of high-multiplicity pp collisions at 13 TeV and 7 TeV, alongside previous results for high-multiplicity pp collisions at 13 TeV \cite{Hanul}.
 The second column presents the results from the previous study for pp collisions at 13 TeV, while the third and fourth columns show the results from our current analysis.
 Let us examine the major parameter values in greater detail, addressing each individually.

 First, regarding the temperature $T$, we can observe a significant difference even at the same center-of-mass energy of 13 TeV.
-We treated the temperature as a free parameter for the 13 TeV data from the ALICE and CMS, unlike the previous study that fixed it based on the $\langle p_T \rangle$ ratio from AuAu collisions at 200 GeV \cite{Hanul}.
+We treated the temperature as a free parameter for the 13 TeV data from the ALICE and CMS, unlike the previous study that fixed it based on the $\langle p_T \rangle$ ratio from AuAu collisions at 200 GeV \cite{Wong_1, Hanul}.
 This adjustment was necessary because pp collisions at 13 TeV represent a small-system environment with significantly higher center-of-mass energy than AuAu at 200 GeV, 65 times higher energy, which makes the previous method less reliable.
-The abundance of data makes it possible to treat $T$ as a free parameter.
+In addition, the abundance of data makes it possible to treat $T$ as a free parameter.
+The observed increase of $T$ in pp collisions relative to Au+Au can be attributed to the larger total momentum of the measured particles \cite{Hanul}.
+Although we similarly observe a rapid increase in $T$, the ratio $T/T_{\text{AuAu 200GeV}}$ falls from 3.08 to 2.38, reflecting the substantially different experimental environment compared to heavy-ion collisions \cite{Hanul}.
 Since this methodological difference also influences other parameters, a comparison between our results and those in Ref. \cite{Hanul} is not meaningful.
-Therefore, we will limit our comparison to the results of 13 TeV (3rd column) and 7 TeV (4th column).
+Therefore, we will limit our comparison to 13 TeV (3rd column) and 7 TeV (4th column) results.
 Although the temperature for 13 TeV was treated as a free parameter, the temperature for 7 TeV can be fixed using the $\langle p_T \rangle$ ratio:

 because, unlike those in Ref. \cite{Hanul}, the experimental environments are nearly identical for both center-of-mass energies.
 This assumption can be reasonably understood since temperature reflects the statistical average of kinetic motion.
 We used the $\langle p_T \rangle$ values from the ATLAS \cite{ATLAS:2010jvh, ATLAS:2016zkp} in Eq. (\ref{equation:temp7tev}), which $\langle p_T \rangle _{7 \ \text{TeV}} = 1.226$ GeV and $\langle p_T \rangle _{13 \ \text{TeV}} = 1.245$ GeV, matching the corresponding multiplicity ranges to CMS data \cite{cms}, due to the availability of experimental data.
 We expect that different temperatures would result from different center-of-mass energies, but limited experimental data prevent a comprehensive study, requiring further research.